-Wrong watering is the most common cause of Hydrangea leaves turning yellow.
-Both overwatering and underwatering fall under this category.
+Under and overwatering is the most common cause of Hydrangea leaves turning yellow.

 Since both conditions can develop yellow leaves, you should spot the difference between the overwatered and underwatered plant.

-If the leaves are yellowing and browning, with a pulpy or mushy texture, you are overwatering your Hydrangea.
+If the leaves are yellowing and browning, with a pulpy or mushy texture, your Hydrangea is overwatered.

-Whereas, if the leaves are dry, crisp, and twisted with yellowing at the tips and edges, your Hydrangea is not getting enough water.
+But, if the leaves are dry, crisp, and twisted with yellowing at the tips and edges, your Hydrangea is dehydrated.

-- If your Hydrangea has wet feet, stop the watering until the soil dries up.
+- Stop watering your overwatered Hydrangea and keep it under the sun until the soil dries up.

 - Move the potted plant to a shaded area and drain the excess water.

-- If root rotting is severe and the soil gives off a foul smell, change it with new soil with added perlite or sand to improve the drainage.
+- If the soil gives off a foul smell, switch to fresh soil with added organic perlite to improve drainage.

-- Increase the watering timetable from once a week to twice a week up to its revival.
+- Increase the watering timetable from weekly to biweekly up to its revival.

-- Plant your garden Hydrangea away from trees as this can increase the competition for water between the plants.
+- Plant your garden Hydrangea away from trees to lower the competition for water between the plants.

 2. Incorrect Light

-Hydrangeas are heliophiles, meaning they love the sun and tolerate up to 6 hours of daily partial sunlight.
+Hydrangeas are heliophiles, meaning they love the sun but also prefer a few hours of partial shade.

 Direct sunlight can scorch Hydrangea leaves, turning them yellow, followed by leaf wilts, brown spots, and crispiness around the edges and tips.

 However, you can rescue the plant from yellow leaves by offering it the correct light and placement.